 Chances are there's some kit that you rely on as part of your role, whether that's a laptop, filming equipment or more technical machinery – so, protecting this should be a priority.
 Office contents covers everything in the office, including your fit-out, computers, office equipment, furniture and documents.
 You should also consider portable equipment insurance, which covers everything you take out and about with you, such as laptops, mobiles, cameras and tablets.

 Watch out for: if you're based in a co-working space, you may find that insurers won't cover you, stipulating that your belongings must be kept in a separate, locked office.
-So to make sure you're fully protected, go for a policy like ours, which covers property left unattended in a co-working space, providing it was stolen through forcible access to the building itself, an office, locker or desk drawer.
+So to make sure you're fully protected, go for business contents insurance like ours, which covers property left unattended in a co-working space, providing it was stolen through forcible access to the building itself, an office, locker or desk drawer.
 If you work on a desktop, you simply need to make sure they are attached to the desk with a Kensington Lock.

 Find out more in our blog on how to insure your stuff in a co-working space.